Timeshare Cancellation Laws by State: Your Complete Guide

 New Jersey 7 calendar days NJ Rev. Stat. §45:15-16.24 Consumer Fraud Act; strong AG enforcement njoag.gov

-New York 5 business days NY Gen. Bus.
-Law §459 AG registration required; business days extend window effectively ag.ny.gov
+New York 7 days* NY Gen. Bus.
+Law §459 *Disputed: calendar vs business day count unresolved AG registration required; business days extend window effectively ag.ny.gov

 Missouri 5 calendar days RSMo §407.600 Missouri Merchandising Practices Act applies ago.mo.gov